Returnable Containers

 Deposits on other returnable containers

-Other returnable containers or packages, such as oil drums and helium or oxygen cylinders, are generally considered to be part of the goods they contain, and the taxes apply to the container or package in the same way as they do to its contents.
+Other returnable containers or packages, such as oil drums and helium or oxygen cylinders, are generally considered to be part of the property they contain, and the taxes apply to the container or package in the same way as they do to its contents.

 The purchaser of the container or package is deemed to have resold it to the original supplier.
-If the purchaser is a registrant, the purchaser must collect GST and QST from the supplier.
+If the purchaser is a registrant, the purchaser must collect GST/HST and QST from the supplier.
 If the supplier is a registrant, it can claim an input tax credit (ITC) and an input tax refund (ITR) for the taxes paid on repurchasing the container or package.